suggestionsbot/suggestions-docs/docs/docs/configuration.md

 ## Staff Roles
 Usage: `config roles` or `config roles [role]`

 You can either view or set the various staff roles that are used for managing suggestions as well as submitting staff suggestions.
-Roles that doesn't exist in the server can't be set.
+Roles that don't exist in the server can't be set.
 The options to pass through when adding/removing a staff role can be:

 - the role mention - `@Da Nerds`
 - the role name - `Da Nerds`